-Dairy Milk not your thing?
+Dairy Milk, not your thing?
 There are plenty of healthy options for camping.
 It’s all in the planning.
-Plenty of healthy foods will keep perfectly well on a 3 day camping trip, meaning you don’t have to succumb to that naughty pub lunch!
+Plenty of healthy foods will keep you perfectly well on a 3 day camping trip, meaning you don’t have to succumb to that naughty pub lunch!

 Some ideas for healthy camping food:

 - Foil baked fish and shellfish if you have a fire